 The tail end pieces are really better for a recipe where the salmon is going to be flaked, like salmon cakes.

 If you have a grocery store, butcher, or seafood market where you can specify that you need center-cut pieces, that’s ideal for this salmon with pesto sauce (and for a salmon sandwich).

 You can use any variety of salmon you like best for this basil pesto salmon, whether that’s Atlantic salmon, sockeye salmon, or something else.
 Food & Wine’s Guide to Every Type of Salmon You Can Buy will help you learn the differences.

 How to bake salmon:

-Baking salmon is basically the easiest thing in the world, and I use this same technique for my salmon alfredo, too.
+Baking salmon is basically the easiest thing in the world, and I use this same technique for my salmon alfredo and Cajun salmon pasta, too.
 For this basil pesto salmon, first, preheat the oven to 400 degrees F.

 Then, grab a small rimmed baking pan.
 I usually line it with foil for super easy cleanup.
 Spray the foil with nonstick cooking spray (or rub it lightly with olive oil) so the salmon doesn’t stick.